BSc (Hons) Sport and Exercise Science

 What are my career prospects?

-The blend of theoretical, practical and work-based learning you’ll experience in this course will set you up for a career within the fields of high-performance sport or clinical exercise.
+The blend of theoretical, practical and work-based learning you’ll experience on this course will set you up for a career within the fields of high-performance sport or clinical exercise.
+The knowledge and skills you learn will be critical going forward into your career.

 - sport and exercise scientist